laminar-protocol/flow-protocol-ethereum/README.md

 #### Interest Share Exchange Rate
 [TODO] add more details once design finalized.

-## The Collateralized Margin Trading Protocol
-We will provide more details once we have a draft design.

 ## Implementation
 We have been R&D our protocol on Ethereum, where the network is highly secure with valuable assets as basis for trading.
 There are also existing DeFi community and DeFi building blocks such as stablecoin.
 However for our target protocol participants - traders and liquidity providers, a high performance and low cost specialized trading blockchain is required to deliver the intended experience.
 For instance, the platform needs to be capable of handling large trading volume and frequent price fluctuations.
 Hence we extend our R&D to Polkadot and substrate, to develop the Flowchain parachain.